 A type of kanban that is used with a fixed quantity kanban rule to meet exceptionally high demand.
 A single use kanban does not trigger a new kanban when it is discarded.

 A marketing practice to use odd numbers that are marginally less than their nearest round number to set prices.

 The product quantity documented on a source document line that creates a pegging requirement.

 An estimate of future demand that is created by applying a forecasting algorithm to historical transaction data.

 The time that it takes to produce one unit of a product.

 A controlled, guided experience through the steps in a Task recording.
 A Task guide leads the user through the experience that was recorded.
 All security, data, and application behaviors are the same when completing a Task guide as they are without the Task guide.
 The Task guide uses the same instrumentation as Task recorder to know when a user has completed the intended step, so that it can prompt the user to take the next step in the recording.

 A tool that is pre-installed in Finance and Operations.
 When recording, it records all events that the user enters in the Finance and Operations user interface that get executed against the server—including values added, settings changed, data removed, etc.

-A file that contains the actions and annotations that are captured when Task recorder is run in Microsoft Dynamics 365 for Finance and Operations.
+A file that contains the actions and annotations that are captured when Task recorder is run in Finance and Operations.

 three-way matching policy